Skip to main content

 Strike Team

-Five like pieces of equipment that, with a Strike Team Leader (Battalion Chief), respond as a unit to Wildland or Structure fires.
-Wildland strike teams are typically made up of (Type 3) Brush Rigs while Structure Strike Teams are made up of (Type 1) Engines.
+Five like pieces of equipment that, with a Strike Team Leader (Battalion Chief), respond as a unit to wildland or structure fires.
+Wildland strike teams are typically made up of (Type 3) Brush Rigs, while Structure Strike Teams are made up of (Type 1) Engines.

 Task Force

-Two or more units assigned to function together as a single unit for a special incident or purpose.
+Two or more units are assigned to function together as a single unit for a special incident or purpose.
 May be any combination of equipment.

 Airport Alerts

-Airport alerts are incidents involving aircraft at the San Diego International Airport, Montgomery Field, and Brown Field.
+Airport alerts are incidents involving aircraft at the San Diego International Airport, Montgomery Field and Brown Field.

 Alert I